 Tony Kirkham MBE VMH

-Head of the Arboretum at The Royal Botanic Gardens, Kew.
+Retired Head of the Arboretum at The Royal Botanic Gardens, Kew.

-Appears in the television series "Trees that made Britain"
+Author and appeared in the television series "Trees that made Britain"

 Lady Arabella Lennox-Boyd